vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 years; twelve naksatras viz.
 Krttikā, Mrgaśiras, Puṣya and so on give names to the twelve months of the year, yiz.
 Kārtika, Mārgaśīrṣa, Pausa &c.; begin in K. and the naivedya for four months from K. is krśara (Marathi Khicadi), Samyāva in four months from Phā.; and pāyasa in four months from Āṣ.; brāhmaṇas are to be fed with the same food that is offered as naivedya; a silver image of the brāhmani women Sambharāyapi (who was asked by Brhaspati about Indra's predecessors was to be established ); Krsna tells the story of this venerable woman; HV II.

 659-665 from Bhav.
-U.). sikhivrata-on 1st tithi in both paksas in each month subsist by
+U.). sikhivrata-on 1st tithi in both pakṣas in each month subsist by

 ekabhakta way; for one year; at end donate & kapilā cow; reaches Vaisvānaraloka; Agni 176.
 6–7; VKK 29 (quotes